mbobiosio/mbobiosio/README.md

 I pride myself on having an artistic eye despite being “just” a developer and I love opportunities where I can utilize both the artistic and the technical aspects of my brain.
 I'm excited about food, sports, music and wildlife and I believe a combination of these great units help me cordinate my thinking processes more efficiently.
 You're welcome to connect.

-- 🔭 I’m currently working on Android Apps
+- 🔭 I do things.
+Maybe what works and not.
 - 🌱 Growing
 - 💬 Ask me about: Tech, Music, Wildlife
 - 😄 Pronouns: He/Him